This course 2XX2 leads to PGCE (M)QTS. The significance of the qualifications can be found here.

-WLTSA enables you to choose your host school at application.
-Later, if there is a teaching vacancy in your school and they want to retain you, you can be employed fairly seamlessly the following year without the post being advertised.
-By becoming a WLTSA trainee, all our secondary schools could also employ you this way and we operate a pool.
+WLTTA enables you to choose your host school.
+Later, if there is a teaching vacancy and they want to retain you, you can be employed for the following year without the post being advertised.
+By becoming a WLTTA trainee, all our schools could employ you this way and we operate a pool.

-Our aim is to produce exceptional teachers who can then remain in alliance schools, continuing to further their career with the benefit of our on-going CPD.
+Our aim is to produce exceptional teachers who could remain in alliance schools to continue their careers, taking advantage of further professional development, including the accredited Early Career induction programme.

-As a guide: 2018-19 block timetable.
+As a guide: Typical timetable

 There is a core, taught to all trainees, including the nature of DT in Education, ICT and Graphics, with the opportunity for you to specialise in Product Design, Textiles Technology or Electronic and Communications technology (ECT) and to develop a second strength in at least one other area.

 We focus on extending your knowledge, understanding and skills of designing and making, with an emphasis on active practical learning and problem solving.

 Through an initial programme of observations, you will become familiar with the workings of the school and department (pupil groups, pastoral systems, staffing, curriculum, resources, facilities, methods of teaching, lesson planning, and assessment).